POPWorldMedia/POPIdentity/README.md

 POP Identity is a lightweight, low-opinion, mini-library for social and third-party logins in ASP.NET Core.

+## Project status
+This is super alpha.
+Hopeful roadmap is to support round-tripping to Google, Facebook, Twitter, maybe generic OAuth and Microsoft, resulting in user data that you can persist as you wish.

 ## Who is this for?
 This is for people who think that the existing ASP.NET Core external login system is too much magic, or too tightly coupled to Identity and/or EntityFramework.
 It didn't evolve much from the old OWIN days.
 It has the following goals:
 * Be super light-weight, handing off just enough mundane detail to the library.